dschles70/flics-2025/mnist/README.md

 In order to compute FID scores, quite many intermediate steps should be performed -- generating images from different models, computing FID scores between different subsets, etc. So, we packed everything in a shell script `fid_script.sh`, just call it.
 For generating images from learned models, `generate_data.py` is used; for computing FID scores, we used the code from [here](https://github.com/mseitzer/pytorch-fid).
 If everything goes smoothly, the script takes about 3 hours for computing all the necessary numbers.
 They are stored under `./fids/out*.txt`, which can be then plotted using `plot_fids.ipynb`, producing a figure like Fig. 1 (bottom) in the paper.
 ___

-The training scripts `main*.py` produce the folder `./data` where the original dataset is downloaded.
+The training scripts `main*.py` create the folder `./data` where the original dataset is downloaded.
 The script `fid_script.sh` stores generated images under `./generated_data`.
 Both can be safely removed after the work is done.